California-Strawberry-Commission/laser-runner-cutter/ros2/README.md

         $ journalctl -f --unit laser-runner-cutter-ros.service

+In addition, we can set up the machine to enable restarting the ROS2 nodes and rebooting the machine without a password, which allows the LifecycleManager node to trigger the relevant commands.
+This is useful for allowing other programs (such as a web-based app) to restart the nodes or reboot the machine in case of an irrecoverable issue.

+1. Run `sudo visudo`, then add the following lines:

+        <username> ALL=(ALL) NOPASSWD: /bin/systemctl restart laser-runner-cutter-ros.service
+        <username> ALL=(ALL) NOPASSWD: /sbin/reboot

 ## Native libraries

 C/C++ libraries included were compiled for linux-x86_64 and linux-aarch64 from the following sources: